 School Meals, School Milk and School Fruit & Vegetables

 The school operates a serving kitchen in the Parish Rooms daily.
-The meals are freshly prepared and cooked on the day by Edwards and Ward at their central kitchen and delivered daily.
+The meals are freshly prepared and cooked on the day by Chartwells at their central kitchen and delivered daily.

 The menu is run on a three week cycle (see latest menu at the bottom of the page) and the menus are analysed to ensure they meet the 'School Food Standard', this tells us what food and drink children should be offered at school, and what nutrients children should receive from a school lunch.